 - Customers support, chatbots etc. are present as well.

 - AR and VR product preview.

 Cost: $4,000 – $12,000

-There are a lot of things that need to be considered before any professional developer and designer may answer the question “How much does e-Store cost?”.
-It’s a bit hard to talk to talk about any eCommerce startup costs, before acquaintance with details.
+There are a lot of things that need to be considered before any professional developer and designer may answer the question “How much does an e-Store cost?”.
+It’s a bit hard to talk about any eCommerce startup costs, before you familiarize yourself with the details.

 In our case, clients usually have only an idea and the main request for their future website.
-Unfortunately, it’s enough.
-We get most of complex explanations and information that we need through conversation and discussion on our meetings.
+Unfortunately, it isn’t enough.
+We get most of complex explanations and information that we need through conversation and discussion in our meetings.